Jump to content

 McDonald’s is thriving and continues to expand across the globe.
 So, what’s it’s secret recipe?

-Indeed, the company leaves nothing to chance and makes sure to keep themselves informed of new trends, when they’re not providing the innovations themselves.
+Indeed, the company leaves nothing to chance and makes sure to keep itself informed of new trends, when it's not providing the innovations itself.

-While some items have been adapted to the local culture, others are just a way to restore its corporate image.
+While some items have been adapted to local culture, others are just a way to restore image

 McDonald’s has in fact been criticised for years because of its unhealthy food and lack of healthy alternatives.